Pest Management Projects

 - California Strawberry Commission Partnership (2012 - 2015) - A research partnership that looked for alternatives to fumigant pesticides.
 The three-year project explored ways to grow strawberries in peat or substances other than soil.

 Since 2013 the Department of Pesticide Regulation (DPR) Pest Management Research Grant Program has been providing funds for research projects that develop integrated pest management (IPM) in both agricultural and urban situations.
-To date, more than 4 million dollars has been awarded to fund 18 projects.
-Over the same time period 1.8 million dollars has been awarded for research contracts to explore facets of IPM of special interest to DPR.
+To date, more than 6.3 million dollars has been awarded to fund 27 projects.
+Over the same time period more than 2 million dollars has been awarded for research contracts to explore facets of IPM of special interest to DPR.
 Sharing the outcomes of this research is integral to the mission of DPR, part of which is to "foster reduced-risk pest management".

-To that end, DPR is hosting an Integrated Pest Management Research Symposium to showcase DPR funded research and outreach projects that have recently been completed, or are nearing completion.
+To that end, DPR has hosted an Integrated Pest Management Research Symposium to showcase DPR funded research and outreach projects that have recently been completed, or are nearing completion.

-This event took place on March 21, 2017 at Sacramento State University, Modoc Hall, Willow Suites 2 & 3.
+The 1st IPM Research Symposium took place on March 21, 2017 at Sacramento State University, Modoc Hall, Willow Suites 2 & 3.
+Almost 70 attendees heard research results from 10 projects.

 For content questions, contact: